See Also: ‘Give to UT’ Page

 - The Emmette and Nannie Hale Memorial Fund provides scholarships for students majoring in Biochemistry and Cellular and Molecular Biology and known to be pursuing postgraduate professional education/training in dentistry.

 - The Ray Holton Fund was established to support plant sciences at the University of Tennessee.
-Among other things, this fund supports a yearly award to an outstanding graduate student working on plant science research.
+Among other things, this fund supports two (2) yearly awards to two outstanding graduate students working on plant science research.

 - The Robert and Nell Keenan Memorial Fund is used to support a fellowship for an outstanding graduate student in BCMB.
 Preference is given to students from Davidson, Warren, or Williamson County, Tennessee.